The Joe Rogan Experience: 2013–2020: First YouTube era

-Spotify era
+2020–2024: Spotify exclusive era

-On May 19, 2020, Rogan announced that from September 2020, The Joe Rogan Experience would be available on Spotify in an exclusive licensing deal worth an estimated $200 million.
-Under the terms of the agreement, uploads of full episodes to YouTube continued until December 2020, then the podcast became exclusive to Spotify.
-Highlight clips are still uploaded to YouTube today.
-Rogan ensured that the podcast will remain the same format, with Spotify not having any creative control.
-On the day following Rogan's announcement, Spotify shares increased by seven percent.
+In May 2020, Rogan announced that starting September 2020, The Joe Rogan Experience would be available on Spotify in an exclusive licensing deal worth an estimated $200 million.
+Under the terms of the agreement, uploads of full episodes to YouTube continued until December 2020, after which the podcast became exclusive to Spotify.
+Highlight clips are still uploaded to YouTube.
+Rogan emphasized that the podcast would retain the same format, and that Spotify would not have any creative control.
+On the day following Rogan's announcement, Spotify's share price increased by seven percent.
 The move to Spotify coincided with Rogan's relocation from Los Angeles to Austin, Texas, and the debut of a new, temporary studio there.
 The first new episode released on Spotify was no. 1,530 with comedian Duncan Trussell, which lasted for over five hours.
 On September 8, 2020, Rogan debuted the studio on episode no. 1,533 with guest Adam Curry.
 (He has subsequently moved to another, more permanent studio in Austin.)

-After the podcast became available on Spotify on September 1, people reported on social media that episodes with more controversial or far-right guests, including Alex Jones, Milo Yiannopoulos, Gavin McInnes, and Chris D'Elia, among others, were missing.
+After the podcast became available on Spotify on September 1, 2020, people reported on social media that past episodes with more controversial or far-right guests, including Alex Jones, Milo Yiannopoulos, Gavin McInnes, and Chris D'Elia, among others, were missing from the platform.
 Episodes featuring comedian and activist Tommy Chong, comedian Joey Diaz, and Mikhaila Peterson, daughter of Jordan Peterson, were also unavailable.
-VICE later reported that Spotify CEO Daniel Ek defended having episode no. 1,509 on the platform, which had Rogan and author and journalist Abigail Shrier discuss topics that some deemed transphobic, causing some Spotify employees to voice their concerns to management.
+VICE later reported that Spotify CEO Daniel Ek defended having episode No. 1,509 on the platform, during which Rogan and author and journalist Abigail Shrier discussed topics that some deemed transphobic, causing some Spotify employees to voice their concerns to management.
 A Spotify spokesperson said the episode was within its content guidelines.
 Rogan later clarified that the company had said nothing to him about plans to censor or editorialize the podcast, as some employees had suggested.
 He also pointed to the abundance of song lyrics hosted on Spotify that some would consider offensive.